Skip to content

 It is true that Puerto Ricans, who are U.S. citizens, are not treated as equals with their fellow U.S. citizens living stateside under U.S. federal law.
 One notable example is how slowly disaster assistance gets to Puerto Rico.

 When considering flaws in U.S. disaster support, however, it is worth noting that the United States federal government does not provide support to the Dominican Republic or Cuba at the same level it has for Puerto Rico, problematic as that implementation has been.
-Imagining that the U.S. government will treat a sovereign Puerto Rico better than the U.S. territory of Puerto Rico is simply not a gamble that the vast majority of the people on the ground in Puerto Rico appear willing to take.
+Imagining that the U.S. government will treat a sovereign Puerto Rico better than the U.S. territory of Puerto Rico, Cuba or the Dominican Republic is simply not a gamble that the vast majority of the people on the ground in Puerto Rico appear willing to take.

 As a state, Puerto Rico would be on an equal footing with all other states, fully protected by the U.S. Constitution.
 Federal assistance would increase automatically during periods of increased need, such as in the aftermath of hurricanes, along with the oversight and administrative mechanisms inherent in federal programs that do not currently include Puerto Rico.
 The many Puerto Ricans serving in the U.S. military would be able to vote for their Commander in Chief.
 The dignity of equal treatment and equal rights – along with empowerment that comes from equal responsibilities – would be a constant presence.
 These improvements would be impactful and tangible, and especially noticeable to people who don’t already have them.